pjflanagan/merge-reminders/README.md

   # ...
 ```

-Then, when a dev creates a PR that modifies a file with `MERGE` comments,
+Then, when a dev creates a PR that modifies a file with `MERGE:` comments,
 those instructions will automatically be commented on your PRs, like this:

 > **Merge Reminders**